 Coach Spotlight: Amy Trivedi on Top Tips for Managing Hypertension

-With 46% of the US population affected by hypertension, Amy and her team work diligently to guide our participants towards sustainable behavior change.
-We recently sat down with her to learn more about her journey to becoming a coach, key motivators for her participants, and her coaching philosophy.
-Read on to learn how Amy actively educates and empowers her participants with a healthy dose of grace, empathy, and compassion.
+With 46% of the US population affected by hypertension, Amy and her team work diligently to guide our members towards sustainable behavior change.
+We recently sat down with her to learn more about her journey to becoming a coach, key motivators for her members, and her coaching philosophy.
+Read on to learn how Amy actively educates and empowers her members with a healthy dose of grace, empathy, and compassion.

 Amy, tell us about your journey with Omada.
 What led you to becoming a coach?